hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ## Setup the Project in A Development Environment

 Note: You will need a GitHub account and read access to the project repository.
+If you are a HighTechU Student, you will likely have read access to your teams project repository.

 Note: You may want to fork the repository first if you do not have write access to the project.
 For more information, visit "[Fork a repo](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo)".